yiruzzz/vehicle-detection/readme.md

 Modify the paremeters `source`, `data`, `weights`, and run `/yolov5/detect.py`.
 If you want to show more bounding boxes no matter the detection precision, you can modify the parameter `conf-thres` in `/yolov5/detect.py`, which makes it seem that more objects have been detected.

+#### 4. Merge to a big image

+Then the test results are spliced back to a large picture for presentation, code in `/pro_process/splice.py`